chandaomega/Sequence-Alignment/README.md

 Run efficient.sh to run a specific input file by editing the .sh with respective input file location.
 Run efficient_all_testCase.sh to run all input files present in input folder.
 (Add your input test case in format input*.txt in input folder)

+The output will be generated in your project directory.

 Output will be created in root directory in format output(*).txt, where * represents the output file index for respective input.

 Alternatively ,